-As an HR manager, your duty is to find potential talent and quickly close current requirements.
-Due to the widening gap in talent sourcing and dire need to recruit expert staff, the task of talent acquisition has become relatively complex.
-Besides, when options dwindle, you end up recruiting applicants irrespective of their educational background and, most commonly, their work experiences.
+As an HR manager, your duty is to quickly fill positions with quality applicants.
+However, this has become an increasingly complex task to accomplish because of a widening gap in talent and the dire need to recruit or move expert employees.
+Besides, when options dwindle, you end up recruiting applicants irrespective of their educational background and most commonly their work experiences.

 Hiring an overqualified candidate comes with its own pros and cons

 If you work in the retail or IT industry, recruiting overqualified candidates will most likely be worth your effort.
+For instance, if the demand for a product/service is high, the demand should exhaust while that candidate is employed.
 Recruiting overqualified candidates would be highly beneficial to any company as they possess good knowledge about critical skills and have a better understanding of the company.
 They are likely to bring value to your organisation, irrespective of their tenure.

-Most overqualified candidates are known experts in the industry, it is certain they will be better employees than their lesser experienced colleagues.
+Most overqualified candidates are known professionals, it is likely that they will be better employees than their lesser experienced colleagues.
 They have a strong understanding of the market, hence making them experts in whatever they pursue.
 Overqualified applicants also bring fresh and an exclusive perspective to your organisation, and have the ability to take over as managers to other employees.

 Hiring an overqualified candidate will significantly lower your training costs.
 Unlike other employees, overqualified candidates are experts and require less or no training on the job.
 Since experienced candidates have already achieved basic skills at work, they should be both easier to train and manage.